loader image

 This interview series brings you inside the experiences of people who joined us at our psychedelic retreat to heal with psilocybin therapy.

-We asked Kenny—a male in his 30’s from the USA—six questions to better understand his life before attending MycoMeditations, key insights from the retreat, how life has been since returning home, and more.
+We asked Kenny—a man in his 30’s from Washington—six questions to better understand his life before attending MycoMeditations, key insights from the retreat, how life has been since returning home, and more.

 . . . . .